steven-ellis/apac_rh_forum_19/docs/OpenShiftDemo.md

 The scripts make use of “watch” to keep an eye on the environment and you’ll have to occasionally press CTRL-C to continue.

 ## Pre-requisites
-1. OpenShift 4.1 instance created via
+1. OpenShift 4.1 or 4.2 instance created via
     * RHPDS deployed "OCP and Container Storage for Admins"
+    * RHPDS deployed "OpenShift 4.2 Workshop"
     * AgnosticD deployed OCP4 environment
     * [AWS deployed](./OpenShiftInstaller.md) vanilla environment via openshift-installer
 1. Updated `ocp.env` with login details for above environment